 If you are a student you might be well aware of the abbreviations as they are often asked in exams and terms in Pharmacy schools and colleges.

-All of these abbreviations can be learnt in an easy way but with a practice and always double checking with Pharmacists in charge.
+All of these abbreviations can be learnt in an easy way but with practice and always double checking with the Pharmacists in charge.
 For a head start you can refer to the table below.

 Pharmacy Prescription Abbreviations